Surfer SEO

 It depends what you want.
 If you just need to optimize drafts you write yourself, Surfer is still the best on-page tool — or try Frase for a lower-priced optimizer.
 If you want the content actually created, cited, audited, and published for you, HarperFlow is our pick.

-No — Surfer's Discovery plan ($49/mo billed annually) is lower than HarperFlow's $59/mo.
+No — Surfer's Discovery plan ($49/mo billed annually) is lower than HarperFlow's $62/mo for 5 articles a month.
 But they do different jobs: Surfer scores your draft; HarperFlow writes, audits, and publishes the article.
 If lowest cost to optimize your own drafts is the deciding factor, Surfer wins it.

 Yes — a common setup is to optimize a cornerstone page in Surfer while HarperFlow handles the steady cadence of cited, published articles around it.